Mr-Pepe/lintel/docs/error_codes.rst

-  The reason ``numpy`` style takes precedence over ``google`` is that the heuristics of detecting it are better, and we don't want to enforce users to provide external hints to `pydocstyle` in order to let it know which style docstrings are written in.
+  The reason ``numpy`` style takes precedence over ``google`` is that the heuristics of detecting it are better, and we don't want to enforce users to provide external hints to `pydoclint` in order to let it know which style docstrings are written in.

 Publicity